 Customers respond to real people, so your customer service team shouldn’t be perfect, but they should be more than nice.

-There are a couple of ways to quickly develop a connection with a customer that can get you on your way.
+There are a couple of ways to quickly develop a customer relationship that can get you on your way.

 Ask your customers their names.
 Research says this only happens 21% of the time, but it makes a big difference.